Our City

 Your Hometown Mayor

-It has been a privilege to serve my hometown these last few years, and it would be an honor to serve another term as your Mayor.
+It has been a privilege to serve my hometown these last few years, and I am truly grateful for the opportunity.

 Portland is a wonderful community; and with your help, we will work together to make it even better for our future generations, as we do the hard work like those who came before us did for our benefit today.